TheLordXII/OneTouch/SAD.md

 |[Github](https://github.com/TheLordXII/OneTouch)| Stand 10/20/2019|
 |[Use Case Diagram](https://github.com/TheLordXII/OneTouch/blob/master/UseCaseDiagram.png)|Stand 10/20/2019|
 |[SRS](https://github.com/TheLordXII/OneTouch/blob/master/SRS.md)|Stand 10/20/2019|

 ## 1.5	Overview
 All necessary architectural details will be described in the following sections.
 This includes a database diagram, which gives an overview about the project structure.
 Furthermore, the architectural representation, goals and constraints are clarified in this document.
 # 2. Architectural Representation
 The OneTouch application will consist of an application working directly on the rasberry pi and an application for mobiles.
 The mobile application will be developed in C# in Xamarin.
 Both applications will be using a SQL database.
 The SAD will describe the Architecture of the mobile app.

-the mvvm architecture in Xamarin: \n
+the mvvm architecture in Xamarin:
 ![](https://github.com/TheLordXII/OneTouch/blob/master/mvvmXamarin.png)

 # 3. Architectural Goals and Constraints